sean-levvel/aws-sa-associate-saac02/README.md

 - Global availability improvements global resilience

 ## MultiAZ RDS - snapshots, creating, restoring, failover.
 DEMO
 -

 ## Amazon RDS Security
 - Encryption in transit (ssl/tls) can be mandatory
     - rds supports ebs volume encryption - kms
     - handled by host/ebs
-    - aws or customer manged CMK generates data keys
+    - aws or customer managed CMK generates data keys
     - data keys used for encryption operations
     - storage, logs, snapshots, and replicas are encrypted
     - encryption cant be removed.
 - RDS MSSQL and RDS oracle support TDE
     - Transparent data encryption (TDE)
     - handled within the db engine
-    - RDS oracle supports inegration with Cloud HSM
+    - RDS oracle supports integration with Cloud HSM
     - IAM Authentication
         - IAM user and EC2 role - creates token with 15 min validity which can be used in place of a db user password

 ## Aurora RDS
 - aurora architecture is very different from RDS
     - uses a cluster
-    - single prmiary instance + 0 or more replicas
+    - single primary instance + 0 or more replicas
     -  no local storage - uses cluster volume
     - faster provisioning and improved availability and performance
-- works accross a wide range of AV zones -
+- works across a wide range of AV zones -
 - shared ssd storage max 128 TIB , 6 replicats az
 - replication happens at the storage level
 - primary is the only write options - the replicas are able to read
 - max 15 replicas
 - All SSD based - high IOPS, low latency
 - storage is based on what you consumed
 - billed on consumption
 - High water mark - billed for the MOST used.
-- Storage which is freed up can be re-used
+- Storage which is freed up can be reused
 - to save costs you would create a new cluster and migrate.
 - cluster endpoint points to the primary
 - reader endpoint will point to the replicas, load balance - for READs
 - Costs
     - no free-tier
-    - comptue - hourly charge per second 10 min minimum
+    - compute - hourly charge per second 10 min minimum
     - storage - gb month consumed IO cost per request
     - 100% db size in backups are included
 - backups in aurora work in the same way as rds
 - restores create a new cluster
 - backtrack can be used which allow in-place rewinds to previous point in time